sounak07/backend-engineering/databases/sql_queries_example.md

 ```

 gives us the distance between two points on the sphere.
 It is important to note that the calculation is in meters, and we can use this function to make a simple comparison such as whether the distance is less than a specified value.

+One of the tricks to calculate the points with a certain range in sphere could be getting all the values in a bounding box and then eliminating the ones outside of sphere since thats expensive.

 [Reference](https://planetscale.com/learn/courses/mysql-for-developers/examples/introduction-to-examples)